 Mandatory Residential Property Disclosure Statement

 Virginia is a “Buyer Beware” state.
-The seller has no legal obligation to disclose information regarding the condition of the property, neighboring properties, sexual offenders living nearby, etc. The buyer is responsible for having a thorough inspection completed and doing all the research on their own.
+The seller has no legal obligation to disclose information regarding the condition of the property, neighboring properties, sexual offenders living nearby, etc. The buyer is responsible for completing a thorough inspection and doing all the research independently.

 But sellers are required to disclose this fact in a Mandatory Seller Disclosure, which simply explains that the sellers are responsible for researching and inspecting the property and surroundings and coming to their own conclusions.